MohamadAlturky/task-manager/README.md

-# DevTUI - A Beautiful Task Management TUI
+# tasker - A Beautiful Task Management TUI

 A beautiful and efficient task management Terminal User Interface (TUI) application built with Go and Bubble Tea.